flashcordon/big-history/Exploration-spatiale.md

 The event also forced NASA to reevaluate EVA training and operational procedures to develop the knowledge and experience needed for the Apollo Moon landing program.
 Bruce McCandless tested the Manned Maneuvering Unit during Space Shuttle mission STS 41-B in 1984.
 Although the unit had few operational uses, this photo of McCandless as the first human "satellite" became one of the most reproduced of the shuttle program.
 Assembly and maintenance of the International Space Station has required nearly 1,000 EVA hours so far.
-An invaluable tool for EVA work is the Canadarm2 on the International Space Station, much like the Canadarms located on each Space Shuttle.

-To perform spacewalks, astronauts don a bulky "Michelin Man" suit known as the Extravehicular Mobility Unit (EMU), which protects them from solar radiation, debris and extreme temperatures.
-While partaking in this high-altitude hike, the temperature of the surrounding environment can soar to as hot as 250 degrees Fahrenheit (120 degrees Celsius) in the sunlight and plummet to minus 250 F (minus 160 C) when the sun is out of sight.
-In case of emergency, such as an astronaut losing their tether to the spaceship, the spacesuit comes with a jet pack called SAFER (Simplified Aid for EVA Rescue), which the astronaut controls with a small joystick.
-Putting on the suit takes 45 minutes.
-The suit, which weighs 280 lbs.
-(130 kilograms) on Earth, is a marshmallowy ensemble of three major layers: The bladder that contains the oxygen, the restraint that provides the structure, and the thermal and micrometeoroid layer that provides protection from the environment.
-The suit also includes a Maximum Absorption Garment (MAG), which is essentially an adult diaper.
-After all, an EVA may take as long as 9 hours, and you never know when nature will call in the void of space.

-Bruce McCandless made the first untethered spacewalk as he flew about 300 feet from the shuttle in the first test of the Manned Maneuvering Unit on Feb.
-7, 1984.

-23 years passed between Leonov’s first daring venture into open space and the first EVA at ISS, during which time 171 spacewalks were completed in low Earth orbit, on the Moon and in deep space.

-During STS-96, the second assembly mission in May 1999, Tamara E. “Tammy” Jernigan became the first of many women to perform an EVA at ISS.

 Luca S. Parmitano, the first astronaut representing the Italian Space Agency to conduct an EVA at ISS, and his fellow Expedition 36 crewmember Christopher J. Cassidy began US EVA23, their second EVA together, on July 16, 2013, without incident.
 Forty-four minutes into the EVA, as the two crewmembers worked on their individual tasks at different locations on ISS, Parmitano reported feeling water at the back of his head.
 Mission Control advised them to halt their activities as they devised a plan of action.
 Cassidy came to Parmitano’s side to assess the situation, at first believing that a leaking drink bag inside the suit was the source of the water.
 But as Parmitano indicated that the amount of water was increasing, Mission Control advised them to terminate the EVA, directing Parmitano to head back to the airlock and Cassidy to clean up any tools and then follow his crewmate back to the airlock.
 As Parmitano began translating back toward the airlock, the water continued to increase, migrating from the back of his head, filling his ears so he had difficulty hearing communications and eventually obscuring his vision and interfering with breathing.
 He made his way back to the airlock mostly by memory and feel, and after Cassidy joined him inside they repressurized the module.
 Expedition 36 crewmates Karen L. Nyberg and Fyodor N. Yurchikhin helped Parmitano quickly remove his helmet and towel off the estimated 1 to 1.5 liters of water.
 Later investigation indicated that contamination on a filter caused blockage in the suit’s water separator.
 Although Parmitano faced a potentially life-threatening situation, his calm response along with quick decisions by the team in Mission Control resolved the crisis successfully.
 He later joked during an in-flight press conference that he “experience what it was like to be a goldfish in a fishbowl from the point of view of the goldfish.”

-The astronaut who was destined to become the second man on the moon made a smaller but no less relevant kind of history aboard Gemini 4, when he at last proved that spacewalking could be done efficiently and productively.
-Aldrin exited his spacecraft three times—twice for stand-up EVAs in which he remained partly inside—and once for more than two hours during a full, tethered walk.
-He took photographs, studied and mapped stars and picked up a micrometeorite sample collector.
-His combined 5 hours and 20 minutes of EVA blew the doors off of existing records.

-History forgets the paradoxical smallness of the first lunar landing.
-Neil Armstrong and Buzz Aldrin were on the lunar surface for just 21 hours and 36 minutes.
-Their moonwalk—a solid-ground EVA—lasted less than two and a half hours.

-February 7, 1984: First Untethered Spacewalk
-Since Alexei Leonov first stepped outside, every EVA had included safety tethers to keep the astronauts from floating away.
-But in 1984, astronaut Bruce McCandless eased himself away from the shuttle Challenger, steering about with the aid of a 300-lb. jetpack known in NASA-speak as the Manned Maneuvering Unit—or MMU.
-McCandless floated more than the equivalent of a football field away and if he felt any vertigo, he was entitled.
-Held aloft by nothing but physics, he could look down and see the Earth rolling by at four miles per second.

-The Soviets’ early-generation Salyut stations were workhorses of longstanding, but that meant they’d need maintenance if they were to keep on flying.
-In the summer of 1984, Svetlana Savitskaya and Vladimir Dzhanibekov tested one of the most important repair methods ever, welding and brazing metal samples in the vacuum of space.
-The experiment worked, the system was proven and Savitskaya, in the process, became the first woman to walk in space.

 # Systèmes de support vie